TaloDev/godot/README.md

 - ⚙️ [Live config](https://trytalo.com/live-config): Update game settings from the web with zero downtime.
 - 🔧 [Steamworks integration](https://trytalo.com/steamworks-integration): Hook into Steamworks for authentication and ownership checks.
 - 💬 [Game feedback](https://trytalo.com/feedback): Collect and manage feedback from your players.
-- 🛡️ [Continuity](https://trytalo.com/continuity): Keep your data in-sync even when your players are offline
+- 🛡️ [Continuity](https://trytalo.com/continuity): Keep your data in-sync even when your players are offline.

 ## Samples included with the plugin

-- 🔒 Authentication: a registration/login/account management flow, showing how to create player accounts and authenticate them
+- 🔒 Authentication: a registration/login/account management flow, showing how to create player accounts and authenticate them.
-- 🎮 Playground: a text-based playground allowing you to test identifying, events, stats and leaderboards
+- 🎮 Playground: a text-based playground allowing you to test identifying, events, stats and leaderboards.
-- 🕹️ Leaderboards: a basic leaderboard UI, allowing you to add and update entries
+- 🕹️ Leaderboards: a basic leaderboard UI, allowing you to add and update entries.
-- 💾 Stateful buttons: showing how to save and load game state
+- 💾 Stateful buttons: showing how to save and load game state.

 ## Documentation